murray-rothbot/service-lightning/README.md

 ## Description

-This is a NestJS Lightning repository to be used as base for new APIs in our project.
+This is a NestJS APIs to provide Lightning endpoints.

 ## Installation